 The blonde rolled her eyes as the three clipped on the ropes hanging from the helicopter.
 "Now I know why James Bond works alone."

 The trio was pulled up to the departing helicopter.

 The buzzer sounded to end the scene, and the extras and crew applauded the group of four.
 The three people going into the helicopter were lowered back to the ground by their safety harnesses.
 They then sent the helicopter to the landing pad at the back of the studio while Langston Graham, the director, shook hands with his assistant directors and the camera operators.

 The man who was upside-down in the warehouse winced in pain.
 "Are you OK, Jimmy?" the blonde woman asked.

-He tried to stand straight up, only to growl in pain from his injury.
+He tried to stand straight up, gritting his teeth in pain from his injury.
 "Sarah, did the mikes pick up my growling down there?
 I think the rig slipped and that's what got my ankle."

 Sarah put Jimmy's arm around her to support him while he walked.
-"I didn't even hear it and I was close to you the whole time."
+"I didn't even hear it, and I was close to you the whole time."
 She borrowed a walkie-talkie from one of the assistants.
 "Langston, do we have to shoot that again?
-Could they hear Jimmy growling?"
+Could they hear Jimmy?"

 "No, we're good.
 Great work with the scene," he replied.